 I am a PhD student in Political Science at the University of Guelph.
 I received my MA in Political Studies from Queen's University and my BA(hons) in Political Science from the University of Alberta.

-My research interests primarily focus on nationalism, religion and politics, kin-state politics, and the politics of identity and placemaking.
+My research interests primarily focus on nationalism, religion and politics, kin-state politics, and the politics of identity.

-My proposed doctoral research explores how right-wing nationalist actors are positioned both ideologically and structurally within transnational religious networks, and how they derive legitimacy from these networks.
+My proposed doctoral research explores how right-wing nationalist actors are positioned within transnational religious networks and how they derive legitimacy from these networks.

 Previously, my MA research focused on kin-state relations, particularly how kinship narratives are constructed reciprocally by kin-state elites, kin-minority elites, and kin-minority publics.
 This project examined Russian kinship narratives in Transnistria, Crimea, and the Donbas, revealing patterns of narrative mirroring and convergence among kin-state and minority elites, as well as varying levels of elite-minority disjuncture in each case.
 These results advocate for further scholarship of kin-state relations to approach Rogers Brubaker's Triadic Nexus relationship from both micro and macro levels, examining the perspectives of both grassroots and elite actors.

-Prior to this, my undergraduate honours thesis explored the politics of NIMBY-ism and placemaking in opposition to safe consumption sites in Edmonton, Alberta.
+Prior to this, my undergraduate honours thesis explored the politics of NIMBY identities and placemaking in opposition to safe consumption sites in Edmonton, Alberta.

-Currently, I am engaged in research projects concerning religion and politics, nationalism, and the far-right.
-Specifically, I am working on a project that interrogates why certain religious groups claim indigeneity; another that investigates the rise of online ethno-nationalism; and a third that explores religion, disability ethics, and Edward Said’s Orientalism.
-Additionally, I have published on environmental politics.
+Currently, I am engaged in research projects related to religion and politics, nationalism, and the far right.
+Specifically, I am collaborating with a co-author on a project examining religion, disability ethics, and Orientalism.
+Additionally, I am working on a project that investigates why certain religious groups claim indigeneity, and another that positions the rise of online ethno-nationalism in relation to European Nouvelle Droite thinkers.
+I have also published work on environmental politics.

 Outside of academia, you'll often find me cheering on my Edmonton Oilers and my Toronto Blue Jays.